michaelScopic/Wallpapers/README.md

 Windows:

-If you have the git bash installed you can do: `git clone https://github.com/michaelScopic/Wallpapers.git`
+If you have git bash installed you can do: `git clone https://github.com/michaelScopic/Wallpapers.git`

 If you dont have that installed, you can just download this repo as a .zip folder (or install git bash and run the command, up to you).